parhamdehghani/Portuguese-Real-Estate-EDA/README.md

 ├── visualization.py          # Script with functions for data visualizations
 ├── requirements.txt          # File with dependencies for the project
 ├── README.md                 # Project documentation
-├── images/                   # Directory for saved images (e.g., plots, interactive maps) └── data/                     # Directory for data files
+├── images/                   # Directory for saved images └── data/                     # Directory for data files
     ├── portugal_housing_chunk_1.csv  # First chunk of the dataset
     └── portugal_housing_chunk_2.csv  # Second chunk of the dataset